DanielFroehlich/container-openssl_tpm2/README.md

 The key is stored on the host node via a K8S hostPath volumeMount.

 The container checks if the key/cert is available. if yes, openssl is started in server mode.

 If the key/cert is not yet there, the container waits for its creation.
-To create it, oc rsh / termin into the pod and exeute /home/provsion.sh script.
-See that script.
+To create it, oc rsh / console terminal into the pod and exeute /home/provision.sh script.
+See that script for the black magic to create a key in tpm module.

 The deployment.yaml uses a node selector for a node label "tpm=present", make sure to label your nodes accordingly!

 The deployment.yaml uses a pod anti affinity to push several pods across different nodes if available.
 A readinessProbe is also configured to ensure only pods with avail keys are getting requests.

 For IBM TSS TPM2 see:
 https://git.kernel.org/pub/scm/linux/kernel/git/jejb/openssl_tpm2_engine.git/about/